PrismarineJS/mineflayer/doc/api.md

  * `itemType` - numerical item id of the thing you want to craft
- * `metadata` - the numerical metadata value of the item you want to craft
+ * `metadata` - the numerical metadata value of the item you want to craft `null` matches any metadata.
- * `minResultCount` - based on your current inventory, any recipe from the returned list will be able to produce this many items.
+ * `minResultCount` - based on your current inventory, any recipe from the returned list will be able to produce this many items. `null` is an alias for `1`.
  * `craftingTable` - a `Block` instance.
 If `null`, only recipes that can be performed in your inventory window will be included in the list.